renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

   - Added rules for *Soothe* (again, not great, but it's a start).
   - Added the option for *surgery* which can be used after you botch a test to bind a wound.
   - Slightly changed how *Stress* works.
 (Now there are two tags!)
+- Total rewrite of the Building Characters chapter, to reflect the "five roles" concept
+  - and not repeat that information.
+  - And to have concrete build guidance and fluff bits.
+  - This is going to be an undertaking.

 ## To-Do